16 Conference Titles | Two NCAA Playoff Appearances | 27 All-Americans | Four Academic All-Americans | One Rhodes Scholar | 1921 National Champions

 |College:||Muskingum University `81, Ohio University '84|

-Andy Frye, the all-time winningest coach in Centre history, begins his 18th season at the helm of the Colonels football program in 2015.
-In that time Centre has become one of the most respected football programs in all of Division III.
+Andy Frye, the all-time winningest coach in Centre history, has been the head football coach of the Colonels since the 1998 season.
+Since that time Centre has become one of the most respected football programs in all of Division III.

-Frye and the Colonels are coming off a historic season in 2014, capturing the school’s first Southern Athletic Association title and 13th conference championship overall.
+In 2014 Frye and the Colonels had a historic season, capturing the school’s first Southern Athletic Association title and 13th conference championship overall.
 Centre finished with a 10-1 ledger, tying a school record for most victories in a season.
 The Colonels achieved a perfect 10-0 mark in the regular season, their first undefeated regular season since the 1955 campaign.
 Centre also qualified for the NCAA Division III Playoffs for the second time under Frye.

 Under Frye, the Colonels have established a program rich in tradition and success.
 A strong alumni base and community support has helped the Colonels challenge for conference titles on a consistent basis over the past several years.
 Coach Frye is passionate about developing a program that stands for integrity and social development of the young men in his charge.